Afro Samurai 2: Plot

 In Afro Samurai 2, Afro once again fights Kuma who is challenging him for his Number One headband.

 Development

 Afro Samurai 2 was developed by Redacted Studios and published by Versus Evil.
 After the release of the original Afro Samurai game in 2009, former Namco Bandai senior producer David Robinson left the company and founded Redacted Studios.
 Along with leaving Namco Bandai, he secured the rights to make other games in the series.

 Afro Samurai 2s story was written by Jim DeFelice, co-writer of American Sniper.
 The soundtrack to the game was done by rapper RZA, who also produced two soundtrack albums of the animated series.
 The game's still image cutscenes was done by series creator Takashi Okazaki.

 The game was released for the PlayStation Network and Microsoft Windows on September 22, 2015.
 An Xbox One version was also planned to be released on October 9, but was canceled due to poor reception on the other platforms.

+The PlayStation 4 version is not playable on the PlayStation 5 with backwards compatibility.